redikus3q/TWProject/README.md

 ## Usage
 Double-click the start.bat file.
 The website will be available to use at [localhost:3000](https://localhost:3000/).

-Alternatively, it can be started using the command prompt as such:
+Alternatively, it can be started using a command prompt command run in the main directory of the project as such:

 ```bash
 nodemon index.js